mmiah00/finm32500_Assignments/README.md

 ## 'models.py'
 This module defines the data structures used throughout the application:

-'MarketDataPoint': A dataclass representing immutable data for a single market data tick with timestamp, symbol, and price.
+/MarketDataPoint/: A dataclass representing immutable data for a single market data tick with timestamp, symbol, and price.

 Order: A dataclass representing a trading order containing trade code, quantity, price, and direction (buy/sell).
 It includes validation functions to prevent invalid orders.